 - Timer & Sprinkler Wire – Sprinkler wire powers the control of the system and the timer.
-Once you figure out the number of zones you need, you will buy a timer and the correct sprinkler wire to meet those specific needs.
+Once you figure out the number of zones you need, you will buy a timer and the correct amount of sprinkler wire to meet those specific needs.
 Not sure how to figure out the number of zones you need?… head on back to Part 1 in this series to figure it out.

 - Pro Tip – Don’t a buy cheap timer, spend your money on a good timer.
 Be sure it has ability to apply a watering schedule, different zone settings, odd vs even days, rainy days, etc.

-- Valve Manifold – You can buy premade valves or make your own (we’ll talk more about that later).
+- Manifold – You can buy premade manifolds or make your own (we’ll talk more about that later).

 - Tubing – You can use either flexible tubing or PVC tubing.
 We opted for Schedule 40 PVC.

 - Swing Pipe – This is to connect the sprinkler heads to your tubing.

 - Backflow Preventer – Remember last week when I said you need to check with your city to check for rules and regulations?
-One thing that our city required was a blackflow preventer, which prevents water from flowing back into the water supply.
+One thing that our city required was a blackflow preventer, which prevents irrigation water from flowing back into your house’s drinking water supply.

 - Sprinkler Heads – Refer back to Part 1 if you need help figuring out what kind & how many sprinkler heads you need.